 The flavor type to obtain data for.
 Some flavor types are described in “Scrap Flavor Types.”

 A pointer to a size variable.
-Before calling GetScrapFlavorData
+Before calling GetScrapFlavorData,

 specify the maximum number of bytes your buffer can contain.
 On

-return, GetScrapFlavorData
+return, GetScrapFlavorData provides

 the number of bytes of data that were actually available, even if